marcodeangelis/marcodeangelis/README.md

 My research focuses on the rigorous and efficient uncertainty propagation through computational codes via both intrusive and non-intrusive algorithms.

-🔭 I am currently working on a Python library for uncertainty quantification for bounded random variables.
+🔭 I am currently working on a Python library for uncertainty quantification for bounded and unbounded random variables.

 💬 Ask me about: diagnostic uncertainty, error propagation, senstivity analysis, interval arithmetic, Bayesian networks, reliability analysis.

-🎓 I hold a PhD from University of Liverpool in general engineering.
+🎓 I hold a PhD from University of Liverpool in engineering.

 📫 You can reach me by email at `marco.de-angelis`&#128231;`liverpool.ac.uk`